katetywu/Financial-Market/README.md

-# Relationship between Financing and Productivity
+# Relationship between Financing and Productivity ###_Evidence from the manufacturing industry in India_
-## _Evidence from Indian manufacturing industries_